 different feel to it.
 It is very short and neither adds to nor detracts from the overall quality of the release.

-later released on a compilation album titled A Decade of Hate, so they should be rather
+were later released on a compilation album titled A Decade of Hate, so they should

-easy to find.
-While this comes off as a little generic and uneventful, "Knight of the Living Dead" and "Attack!" are worth
+be rather easy to find.
+While this comes off as a little generic and uneventful, "Knight of the Living Dead" and "Attack!"

-hearing and are probably the best songs Abyssic Hate has ever recorded.
-That said, they are far too derivative and bear little
+are worth hearing and are probably the best songs Abyssic Hate has ever recorded.
+That said, they are far too derivative and

 (30 Oct.
 2011)

-style of music could certainly be categorized as suicidal Black Metal, with heavy influence from Burzum, Strid and I Shalt
+The style of music could certainly be categorized as suicidal black metal, with heavy influence from Burzum, Strid and I Shalt

 Become.
 After a string of demos and an E.P., Abyssic Hate finally released a full-length album.
 This was released by No Colours